espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  2: EAP-TTLS.

 -  **<identity>**: identity for phase 1.
 String limited to 1 ~ 32.
 -  **<username>**: username for phase 2.
 Range: 1 ~ 32 bytes.
 For the EAP-PEAP and EAP-TTLS method, you must set this parameter.
-For the EAP-TLS method, you don't need to.
+For the EAP-TLS method, you do not need to.
 -  **<password>**: password for phase 2.
 Range: 1 ~ 32 bytes.
 For the EAP-PEAP and EAP-TTLS method, you must set this parameter.
-For the EAP-TLS method, you don't need to.
+For the EAP-TLS method, you do not need to.
 -  **<security>**:

    -  Bit0: Client certificate.